Pound–Rebka experiment: Mössbauer effect

 In atomic spectroscopy, visible and ultraviolet photons resulting from electronic transitions of outer shell electrons, when emitted by gaseous atoms in an excited state, are readily absorbed by unexcited atoms of the same species.
 However, a corresponding absorbance of photons emitted by the nuclei of γ-emitters had never been observed because recoil of the nuclei resulted in so much loss of energy by the emitted photons that they no longer matched the absorbance spectra of the target nuclei.
 In 1958, Rudolf Mössbauer, who was analyzing the 129 keV transition of Iridium-191, discovered that by lowering the temperature of the emitter to 90K, he could achieve resonant absorbance.
 Indeed, the energy resolutions that he achieved were of unheard-of sharpness.
 He had discovered the phenomenon of recoilless γ-emission.
 (Note: Mössbauer's discovery paper was initially greeted with widespread disbelief among the physics community, most of whom did not consider such sharp resonances to be possible.
 Anecdotally, it has been related that Frauenfelder only conducted his confirmatory experiment to win a five-cent bet.)

-In 1959, several research groups, most notably Robert Pound and Glen Rebka in Harvard and a team led by John Paul Schiffer in Harwell (England), announced plans to exploit this recently discovered effect to perform terrestrial tests of gravitational redshift.
+In 1959, several research groups, most notably Robert Pound and Glen Rebka at Harvard and a team led by John Paul Schiffer at Harwell (England), announced plans to exploit this recently discovered effect to perform terrestrial tests of gravitational redshift.

 In February 1960, Schiffer and his team were the first to announce success in measuring the gravitational redshift, but with a rather high error of ±47%.
 It was to be Pound and Rebka's somewhat later contribution in April 1960, which used a stronger radiation source, longer path length, and several refinements to reduce systematic error, which was to be accepted as having provided a definitive measurement of the redshift.